 The ‘Vancouver style’ of references must be applied (straight variety).
 No more than 30 references are accepted as a general rule for Main Research Articles and 12 for Short Research Reports.
 Exceptions to this can be made if the reason is noted in the Cover Letter or with prior permission from the editors.

-State the references consecutively in the order in which they are first mentioned in the text, using full-size Arabic numerals within parentheses (not in superscript).
+State the references consecutively in the order in which they are first mentioned in the text, using full-size Arabic numerals within parentheses (not in superscript) and before a point or comma.
 References cited only in tables or in legends to figures should be numbered in accordance with the sequence established by the first identification in the text of the particular table or figure.
 List all authors when six or fewer, when seven or more, list the first six and add ‘et al’.
 Authors are responsible for the accuracy of all references.

 Abbreviations of journal titles: please consult the List of Journals in Index Medicus – for more information, see here.

 Examples of the most commonly used reference types: